 Once a task card is moved into the WIP column, you are able to see all the subtasks it has and create separate progress columns just for the subtasks (for example – To Do, Development, Testing, Done).
 This added functionality allows to control the flow of subtasks and see the progress.
 As well as creating a manageable feedback loop before a task is moved onto the next step.

 Kanban is a great way of working for teams that play well together and can self-govern.
-As well as for those that need flexibility and ability to change course depending on the circumstances.
-Because of this, Kanban has quickly moved past software development and found its application in engineering, design, sales and many other industries.
+As well as for those that need flexibility and the ability to change course depending on the circumstances.
+Because of this, Kanban has quickly moved past software development and found its application in engineering, design, sales, and many other industries.
 Kanban can differentiate and grow depending on the team that is using it and the way Kanban boards differentiate from team to team is a great example of that.
+See our Kanban board template gallery to find how Kanban can be applied in different sectors.

 To keep an eye on the basics while looking for your Kanban recipe, grab this Kanban cheat sheet.